-- Dedicate 40 hours per week during the summer for 10 weeks.
+- Dedicate ~10 hours per week during both the fall and spring semesters.

 How to Apply

-- a.
-Title page (page 1) with student and faculty name, department, college, student GPA, project title and a two-three sentence summary of the performance domain and contribution to the pediatric toolkit (i.e., pediatric assessment, intervention, or support strategy).
+- Title page (page 1) with student and faculty name, department, college, student GPA, project title and a three-four sentence summary of global goals of the project and how they fit within the mission of the AHPRC.

-- b.
-Project/protocol Description (pages 2-3): describe the goal(s) of the research project and what will be accomplished.
-In the description please (1) identify one or several desired assessments or interventions that will assess or improve (via an intervention) pediatric health and performance, (2) provide a rationale for the importance and significance of the work and why it is best practice, and (3) describe the projected outcomes of your research aims and how your team will achieve your research aims over the 10 weeks (no more than 2 pages).
+- Project/protocol Description (pages 2-3): describe the goal(s) of the research project and what will be accomplished.
+In the description provide (1) a rationale for the importance and significance of the work, and (2) the projected outcomes of your research aims and how your team will achieve your research aims over the academic year.
+(No more than two pages).

-- c.
-A brief student statement describing how participation in the AHPRC Summer SRI will help the student achieve their career or academic goals (no more than ½ page on page 3).
+- A brief student statement describing how participation in the AHPRC SRI program will help the student achieve their career or academic goals (no more than ½ page on page 4).

 - Student resume: 1–2-page student resume including GPA, relevant practical experience, etc

-- Selection will be based on the faculty-student team’s complete submission of the requirements, application, and alignment with the goals of the pediatric initiative at the AHPRC.
+- Selection will be based on the faculty-student team’s complete submission of the requirements, application, and alignment with the mission of the AHPRC.